Simply LaKita

 • Subscribe

-finished turkey on white platter with fresh herbs
+Overhead view of finished and carved turkey on white platter with garnish.

-Cajun Maple Glazed Spatchcock Turkey is the best way to cook a Thanksgiving turkey that is tender, juicy, and buttery.
-Seasoned with spicy cajun seasoning and glazed in maple syrup for a delicious blend the whole family will love.
+Spatchcock Cajun Turkey Recipe with Maple Glaze is the best way to cook a tender, juicy, and buttery Thanksgiving turkey.
+It's seasoned with spicy Cajun seasoning and glazed in maple syrup for a delicious blend the whole family will love.

-Try pairing this delicious turkey recipe with a side of Easy Cornbread Dressing, Creamy Mashed Potatoes, and don't forget a slice of Sweet Potato Pie for dessert.
+Try pairing this delicious turkey recipe with a side of Easy Cornbread Dressing, Creamy Mashed Potatoes, Yeast Rolls, and don't forget a slice of Sweet Potato Pie for dessert.

 It is almost time for Thanksgiving!